Trade.com ReviewOpen Account

 Stocks are part of the offerings found in a Trade.com CFD review.
 The broker offers tight spreads and a different way to invest in stocks.
 Additionally, those who prefer can also invest in stocks via Direct Market Access (DMA).
 This allows investors to hold the stock in question, gaining dividend income or capital appreciation.

 Stock CFDs let traders choose from more than 2,000 companies, which are available 24/5 and have leverage between 1:5 and 1:10.
 Stock trading can be as low as $0.02 USD per each share.
 Additionally, a single account provides access to more than 100 markets across 26 countries, including competitive conversion rates when applicable.

 Trade.com ETF Review

 The ETF offerings found in this Trade.com UK review come in the form of CFDs.
-Additionally, our Trade.com review appreciates that this broker lets clients directly trade ETFs.
+Additionally, in our review this broker lets clients directly trade ETFs.